birajaghoshal/ICML2019.submission/standard_BNN/README.md

 # BNN without applying Local Reparameterization

 Here we explain the basic information to replicate the results.
 Refer to the main (anonymized for the moment) work to check which models you can run under this directory (for instance cars and birds you cannot).
+Anyway, the code is ready to run any model on any dataset for instance if you want to check the accuracy degradation during training that appears if you want to train models on cars and birds.
 Execute python file.py --help for further information (for example on which kind of information or choices can be given to the python parser)

 ## Material provided